gavincotterill/modulr/README.md

 # modulr

+**NOTE:** This package is under active development.
+A stable version will be available soon.

 `modulr` is an R package for stochastic simulation of fission-fusion dynamics and sampling processes.
 It provides a suite of tools for creating and working with modular `igraph` networks and investigating network statistic estimation.

+The heart of this package is in its simulators so here we’ll outline how they operate and look at how they’re different using some additional tools we’ve incorporated in the package.
+There’s more to `modulr` though, so be sure to check out the other vignettes.

-If using the ‘netcarto’ simulated-annealing community detection algorithm implemented via `rnetcarto`, additional setup is required that can be laborious, especially for Windows OS.
+Some of the functions in this package can use the ‘netcarto’ simulated-annealing community detection algorithm implemented via `rnetcarto`, although this is a suggested package, not a dependency.
+`rnetcarto` setup can be laborious depending on your machine.
 In our experience, this community detection algorithm has the greatest performance advantages for small networks, which may make the additional setup effort worthwhile.

 ## How to cite this package